Phase transitions induced by standard and predetermined measurements in transmon arrays: Numerical simulations

-Figure~\ref{fig:numerical_results_1} shows the main numerical results for system sizes $L=4-12$ as a function of the measurement probability using the two types of measurements for a large number of iterations of the circuit.
+We are now interested in the von Neumann half-chain entanglement entropy $\braket{S_{L/2}}$, the fluctuations $\braket{\mathcal{F}_{L/2}}$ and the dispersion $\Delta N_{L/2}$ of the half-chain number operator $\hat N_{L/2}$, as well as the expectation values of the whole chain and single-site number operators, $\hat N_L$ and $\hat N_\ell$, respectively.
 Although all the quantities are calculated from the same set of simulations, there are crucial differences regarding post-selection.
-In the cases of the von Neumann entropy $\braket{S_{L/2}}$ and the fluctuations of the number operator $\braket{\mathcal{F}_{L/2}}$, we compute them for each final state of each iteration of the simulation, which are actual quantum trajectories that generally corresponds to a superposition.
-Then we average all the results over the iterations which, in this case, are equivalent to the trajectories.
-This reflects the need to account for explicit post-selection, i.e.,~keep track of the result of each measurement to know the exact final state, which is repeatedly measured to obtain the expected value.
-In the case of the boson number $\braket{N_1}$ and its dispersion $\Delta N$, we do not calculate any expectation value for the final states, but we emulate a real measurement by projecting the final state using Born's rule and then averaging all these results over all iterations.
-This implies that each iteration is not equivalent to a real trajectory except in the cases where the final state of the trajectory is a product state, and the averaged values are obtained directly from the distribution of the results by $\textnormal{mean}[N]=\braket{N_1}$ and $\textnormal{var}[N]=\Delta N $, in the sense explained in Fig.~\ref{fig:postselection_nopostelection}.
-This implies that, if the trajectory corresponds to a superposition state, it is possible to obtain different values each time we perform the final measurement; therefore, it is not required to know the full final state to evaluate the number of bosons and its dispersion, which corresponds to the lack of need for post-selection.
+In the cases of the von Neumann entropy $\braket{S_{L/2}}$ and the fluctuations of the number operator $\braket{\mathcal{F}_{L/2}}$, we compute them for each final state of each iteration of the simulation, which are actual quantum trajectories that generally can correspond to a superposition.
+Then we average all the results over the iterations.
+This reflects the need to account for explicit post-selection, i.e.,~keep track of the result of each measurement to know the exact final state.
+However, in the case of the boson number~$\braket{N}$ and its dispersion~$\Delta N$, we do not calculate the expectation values for the final states, but we emulate an experimentally realizable non-post-selected measurement by projecting the final state using Born's rule and then directly averaging these outcomes from all iterations.
+The averaged values are obtained directly from the distribution of the outcomes by $\textnormal{mean}[N]=\braket{N}$ and $\textnormal{var}[N]=\Delta N $, in the sense explained in Fig.~\ref{fig:postselection_nopostelection}.
+This implies that, if two trajectories are at $t=T$ in the same superposition state, it is possible to obtain different outcomes for the $\hat N$ measurement.